 It hardly matters if he’s winning or losing, Marin’s swift serving techniques and explosive groundstrokes never cease to thrill fans, spectators and opponents.
 He has to his name 18 solid singles ATP titles and has featured in most of the major tournaments of the game.
 His level of success is quite uncommon and has triggered a lot of interest in his life both personal and professional.

 Marin Čilić, the son of Zdenko (father) and Koviljka (mother) Čilić was born on September 28, 1988.
-As he’s the third son, he has two older brothers (Vinko and Goran) as well as a younger one named Mile.
+The third son of his family, the tennis player has two older brothers, Vinko and Goran as well as a younger one named Mile.

 Born and raised in Medugorje, Herzegovina in present-day Croatia, Marin’s father nudged his three sons in the direction of the game of tennis in which Marin showed great promise at the tender age of 7.
 When he was 8, he won his first trophy in his hometown and has never looked back since then.

 He Was Introduced To A larger Arena In his Early Teens

 Excelling among his peers in the game, Chila (as he’s fondly called) attracted the attention of indigenous coaches in his early teens and they helped him move to Zagreb which was a more prominent location for the game.
 It was there that he met Goran Ivanisevic, a former Wimbledon Champion who took him under his wings and introduced him to a larger arena.